pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 In this section, an application class is developed that has minimal dependencies on the library.

-A stand-alone domain model is developed without library classes, that both shows how event sourcing in Python can work, and also provides an introduction to how the library classes work.
+A stand-alone domain model is developed without library classes, which shows how event sourcing in Python can work.

+The stand-alone examples here are simplified versions of the library classes.

 All the infrastructure is declared explicitly to show the components that are involved.